Vanilla Cake + Pastry Cream + Italian Meringue Buttercream = Very Vanilla Cake. I’m in love.

 4 sticks butter

 1. Watch this video tutorial first.
 Set out ingredients and equipment.
 Separate the egg whites into the bowl of a standing mixer fitted with the whisk attachment.
-Measure 1 cup sugar and the water into a 1-quart, heavy-bottomed saucepan.
-Gently stir to combine.
+Add 1 cup of sugar and the water into a saucepan.
+Stir to combine.
 Measure the remaining 1/4 cup of sugar into a separate bowl.
 Cut the butter into tablespoon sized pieces and set aside.

-5. Raise the heat under the sugar syrup to bring the syrup to 245° if it’s not there already.
-When it has reached 245°, remove the thermometer and slowly pour the syrup into the meringue, with the mixer running.
+5. Raise the heat under the sugar syrup to bring the syrup to 245° (hard ball) if it’s not there already.
+When it has reached 245° and with the mixer running on medium speed, remove the thermometer and slowly pour the syrup into the meringue.
 (It helps to hold the pan just above the height of the mixer.
 Pour confidently trying to hit the meringue and not the side of the bowl.)

 6. After 1 to 2 minutes, reduce the speed of the mixture to medium for 6-8 minutes or until meringue is cooled.
 Add the butter 1 tablespoon at a time.
 Increase the mixer speed to high for 2 to 4 minutes or until the butter is fully incorporated.
 (Buttercream may look soupy.
 If so, keep mixing, it will eventually thicken as everything comes to the same temperature.
 If not, pop it in the fridge for 10 minutes or so and mix again.)